 Spain (Tarifa, Seville), Italy (Milan, Trieste), Slovenia (Piran, Mojstrana, Triglav National Park, Bled, Lake Bohinj, Ljubljana), Croatia (Split)

 Croatia (Split, Hvar, Dubrovnik), Bosnia and Herzegovina (Mostar, Sarajevo), Thailand (Bangkok, Koh Tao)

 Thailand (Bangkok, Koh Tao, Chiang Mai), Laos (Luang Prabang, Vang Vieng, Vientiane), Cambodia (Phnom Penh, Koh Rong)

 Cambodia (Koh Rong, Siem Reap)… and then the USA.

-Yep, after all that careful planning, we ended up not only making it to South America in our first six months of travel (that actually wouldn’t end up happening until early 2018, almost 2 years into our travels, when we spent a month in Colombia), but we also took a break before six months was even up.
+Yep, after all that careful planning, we ended up not only making it to South America in our first six months of travel (that actually wouldn’t end up happening until early 2018, when we spent a month in Colombia), but we also took a break before six months was even up.

 As it turns out, planning that far into the future wasn’t our strong suit–and still isn’t.

 We ended up spending a couple of months at home with family, and then a few days after Thanksgiving, boarding a flight to Mexico City that would end up turning into our six-month adventure of backpacking overland from Mexico City to Bocas del Toro, Panama–which just about brought us to the one-year mark of full-time travel.